Project: Yarra Bend House

 Photo Credits: Derek Swalwell

-Originally a single-fronted terrace, the cottage features a respectful upgrade of its heritage façade.
-Architects reconfigured the front portion by splitting the old bedroom into a dedicated study that overlooks the street and a new bathroom.
-Meanwhile, the second bedroom gained a pop-out bay window that projects into a central courtyard.
+Originally a single-fronted terrace, the cottage received a respectful upgrade to its heritage façade.
+First, the architects split the old bedroom into a dedicated study that now overlooks the street and a new bathroom.
+Meanwhile, they added a pop-out bay window to the second bedroom, projecting it into a central courtyard.
 This courtyard—complete with a Japanese Maple—brings fresh air, natural light, and greenery into the heart of the home.
-It also acts as a gentle transition between the original structure and the new addition.
+Furthermore, it acts as a gentle transition between the original structure and the new addition.

-Beyond the courtyard, a double-storey extension occupies the home’s narrow 4.5-metre width.
-On the ground level, a kitchen, living room, and dining area connect seamlessly to outdoor spaces on both sides.
-Upstairs, the design provides a bedroom, central bathroom, and multi-purpose room overlooking the sunny rear garden.
-A separate laundry and shed at the far end of the garden optimizes interior living areas.
+Beyond the courtyard, a double-storey extension fits within the home’s narrow 4.5-metre width.
+On the ground level, the kitchen, living room, and dining area connect seamlessly to outdoor spaces on both sides.
+Large sliding doors create a fluid transition between interior and exterior, extending living areas into the garden.
+Upstairs, the design provides a bedroom, central bathroom, and multi-purpose room that overlook the sunny rear garden.
+In addition, a separate laundry and shed at the far end of the garden optimize the interior living areas by keeping services and storage out of sight.

 Because the north-facing rear sits close to neighbouring properties, the architects introduced a dramatic white aluminium screen with angled slats.
 This sculptural element offers shade, privacy, and relief from overlooking.
-It also integrates an awning that protects the lower level from rain and excessive heat.
-In Jane’s words, “I could not imagine a bunch of metal could be so aesthetic in its own right.”
+Moreover, it integrates an awning that protects the lower level from rain and excessive heat.
+Jane praised this screen, stating, “I could not imagine a bunch of metal could be so aesthetic in its own right.”